drnsmith/drnsmith.github.io/content/projects/Project12/Project12.md

  - For binary classification tasks, binary crossentropy is more appropriate.

 #### Summary
 Sparse categorical crossentropy is an elegant and efficient loss function for multi-class classification tasks.
 Its ability to work directly with integer labels and pair seamlessly with softmax makes it an indispensable tool in any data scientist’s toolkit.

 In this project, SCC simplified pre-processing, enabled efficient learning, and ensured the model focused on improving predictions for the correct class.
 If you’re working on a multi-class classification problem, this loss function should be your starting point.
 It’s easy to implement, computationally efficient, and perfectly suited for tasks like image classification.

-# PART 8.
+# Part 8.
 Trial and Error in Neural Network Training: Lessons from Fashion MNIST

-Training neural networks (NNs) is a lot like navigating uncharted waters.
+Training NNs is a lot like navigating uncharted waters.
 No matter how much preparation or theoretical knowledge you have, it’s the experiments — and the inevitable mistakes—that shape your skills.
-As a data scientist working on Fashion MNIST, a dataset of 28x28 grayscale images representing 10 clothing categories, I realised that building effective models requires more than just writing code; it demands iteration, debugging, and adaptability.
+As a data scientist working on Fashion MNIST, a dataset of `28x28 grayscale` images representing 10 clothing categories, I realised that building effective models requires more than just writing code; it demands iteration, debugging, and adaptability.

-In this blog, I’ll share:
+In this final part, I’ll share:

  - How trial and error play a key role in refining NNs.
  - Practical strategies for debugging during model training.
  - Actionable lessons I learned from the common pitfalls I faced while training a neural network on Fashion MNIST.

-If you’ve ever been stuck staring at poor model performance, wondering where things went wrong, read on.

-### Technical Explanation
-#### The Importance of Experimentation
+### Technical Explanation: The Importance of Experimentation
 DL doesn’t come with a one-size-fits-all solution.
 Building an effective model often means experimenting with different architectures, hyperparameters, and pre-processing techniques.

 Here’s why trial and error is so vital: